Forces for change – 7 ways to build a more accessible and inclusive workplace

 An Accenture study called Getting to Equal: The Disability Inclusion Advantage revealed that companies that excelled in the American equivalent of the Access and Inclusion Index were twice as likely to outperform their peers in terms of total shareholder returns.

-The 2019 Access and Inclusion Index is now open.
-To find out more, contact the Australian Network on Disability on 1300 363 645 or email email@example.com.
+To find out more, or to participate in the 2020 Access and Inclusion Index, contact the Australian Network on Disability on 1300 363 645 or email firstname.lastname@example.org.

 Force 5: A strategic, formalised approach to access and inclusion